lite-4846/CI-CD-Demo/docs/docs/cicd/intro.md

 # ⚙️ CI/CD

-This section explains how **Jenkins** and **Docker** are integrated in the IRIS-Instant ecosystem to automate build, image creation, and deployment workflows across environments.
+This section explains how **Jenkins** and **Docker** are integrated in the ecosystem to automate build, image creation, and deployment workflows across environments.

 ---